-The Board, upon the recommendation of the Nominating and Corporate Governance Committee, has determined that the Board nominees meet the Board's standards for director qualifications and has nominated them to stand for election to the Board for a term expiring at the 2023 annual meeting of shareholders with respect to Drs.
-Giuliani and Laurencin and until each such director's successor is elected and qualified, or until each such director's earlier death, resignation or removal.
+The Board, upon the recommendation of the Nominating and Corporate Governance Committee, has determined that the Board nominees meet the Board's standards for director qualifications and has nominated them to stand for election to the Board for a term expiring at the 2023 annual meeting of shareholders and until each such director's successor is elected and qualified, or until each such director's earlier death, resignation or removal.
 Please see the biographies for Dr. Giuliani and Dr. Laurencin above, which include a description of their respective qualifications, experience, attributes, and skills.